Clash of Clans: Clan Capital

+Hero Equipments and Ores

+Hero Equipments were introduced in December 2023, available to players above Town Hall 8.
+Hero Equipments allow the player to customize their Heroes' special abilities according to their strategy using the Blacksmith.
+Ores were introduced as a resource used to advance Hero Equipments to higher levels, consisting of Shiny, Glowy, and Starry types.

 Development, release, and marketing

 Jonas Collaros, one of the programmers of Clash of Clans, speaks about the game's design at the 2015 GDC.

 Clash of Clans was developed by Supercell, the company behind other popular mobile games like Hay Day and Brawl Stars.
 The game took six months to develop with the gameplay changing little over the course of development.
 According to Supercell's Lasse Louhento, the development team encountered no major hurdles during this time.
 Inspiration for the game included the games Backyard Monsters and Travian with the art style being influenced by old Super NES and arcade games.
 Initially, the art style was more cartoon based, but this was changed as the team worried it would alienate the more hardcore segment of their audience.
 Throughout most of development the game was multiplayer-only - however, after focus testing, Supercell added a single-player mode.
 The game was released for iOS platforms on 2 August 2012, and on Google Play for Android on 7 October 2013.

 In 2016, an animated web series based on the game, Clash-A-Rama!, began being released to YouTube by Supercell.
 A comedic spin on the game, it was produced by Tolerable Entertainment with animation by Rough Draft Studios; voice actors such as Tom Kenny and Charlie Adler were involved in voice acting.

 In February 2015 Supercell released their Clash of Clans Super Bowl XLIX commercial, featuring Liam Neeson parodying his character from Taken.
 On 2 February Business Insider reported the ad as the fifth most watched Super Bowl ad, though on 6 February VentureBeat reported the ad was the most viewed of those that appeared on the Super Bowl.
 YouTube users later voted the advertisement the second-best Super Bowl ad, behind Nissan's "With Dad" ad.

 On 1 May 2024, Supercell announced a collaboration with the footballer Erling Haaland with the "Clash With Haaland" event that would run until the end of the month.
-The event was announced with a video in which Haaland is captured by Clash of Clan troops who are searching for the "world's greatest attacker" and transport him into the game.
-The trailer also features a Clash of Clan remix of CTID's "Haaland (Ha Ha Ha)" song.
-The event featured two temporary football-themed troops, a temporary spell, challenge levels, and football inspired skins of heroes.
+The event was announced with a video in which Haaland is captured by Clash of Clans troops who are searching for the "world's greatest attacker" and transport him into the game.
+The trailer also features a Clash of Clans remix of CTID's "Haaland (Ha Ha Ha)" song.
+The event featured two temporary football-themed troops, a temporary spell, challenge levels, and football-inspired skins of heroes.
 Supercell claims that Haaland plays the game in his free time and that the first challenge level is his actual base.

 On 20 May 2025, Supercell announced an animated series adaptation for Netflix; it will be produced by Supercell and Netflix Animation.